UWTSD Home - Institutes and Academies - Institute of Education and Humanities - Institute of Education and Humanities Staff - Dr Stuart Jones

 I have been teaching on the Psychology programmes in addition to other programmes at the University of Wales Trinity Saint David since 2010 and have contributed to the delivery and supervision on both undergraduate and postgraduate courses.

 Prior to this I worked as a lecturer at the University of Glamorgan for six years, lecturing on the BSc Psychology, BSc Sport Psychology and BSc Sport Science programmes.
 I also worked as a Health Psychology researcher for a funded project in collaboration with University of Bath and North Wiltshire NHS exploring the benefits and feasibility of peer mentoring within a community-based health and exercise initiative of patients diagnosed with COPD (2007-2009).
+This lead to the development of a Manual for Peer Mentors that was issued by North Wiltshire NHS.

 - Chartered Member of the British Psychological Society